On

 Easy kiting

-Two players on Jinx showcased how easy kiting has become.
-Along the way, they added complaints and concerns, explaining that LoL is fundamentally designed to be played with click-based movement, just like Dota, and that the game is naturally balanced around this.
+Two players on Jinx showcased how easy kiting has become, arguing that the mechanic is untenable for the game's existence.
+LoL, in there eyes, is fundamentally designed to be played with click-based movement, just like Dota, and that the game is naturally balanced around this.
 In other words, the arrival of this change would make balancing impossible between the two gameplay methods.

 Some voices went further.
 Streamer Nayil called WASD movement “the biggest mistake in Riot Games’ history.”
 His point was not only about balance, but about accessibility.
 Riot clarified that WASD would not necessarily come to ranked if the balance proved unmanageable.
 But that creates its own paradox: new players who learn with WASD will eventually have to switch to click-to-move once they queue ranked.
 That means first-timing the game’s core controls against real opponents, an experience frustrating both for them and for everyone sharing the queue.

 It may result as a dangerous dichotomy: one system for casual play, another for competitive.
-For a game whose strength lies in its unified design, that duality feels like it was not anticipated almost.
+For a game whose strength lies in its unified design, that duality seems like a problem Riot has yet to reckon with.

 Riot's perspective on bugs

-The test is obviously not flawless.
+The test, naturally, has been far from flawless.
 Having just been launched two days ago on the PBE, people have been testing some interactions with WASD and have found some bugs.
-For example, a glaring bug with Nunu’s snowball interaction already appeared, though Riot is expected to patch that quickly.
+For example, a glaring bug with Nunu’s snowball — meant to be difficult to control over time — has already gone viral, though Riot is expected to patch that quickly.

-One thing is certain: whether it becomes a forgotten experiment or the start of a new era, August 26th, 2025, will be remembered as the day Riot dared to touch the very foundation of its game.
+One thing is certain: Whether WASD movement becomes a forgotten experiment or the start of a new era, August 26th, 2025, will be remembered as the day Riot dared to touch the very foundation of its game.

 Header Photo Credit: Riot Games/Sheep Esports